About fostering - Role of the foster parent

 Long-term fostering allowances

-We understand that not every child is the same and that each placement comes with its own experiences and challenges.
-As recognition of this, FCA offers extended training and enhanced allowances for foster parents who open their homes to children and young people with disabilities, autism and specialist behaviours.
-This increase to your long-term fostering allowance will cover the extra support and expenses necessary to provide the best specialist care to these children and young people.
+We realise that not every child is the same, and each placement presents unique challenges.
+To recognise this, at FCA, we offer extended training and enhanced allowances for foster parents who open their homes to children and young people with disabilities, autism and specialist behaviours.

 How is long-term fostering different from adoption?